virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterAttachExtIp

-The event can handle custom action after the *attache Ext IP address* action execution.
+The event can handle custom action after attaching External IP address action execution.
 The *onBeforeAttachExtIp* event is triggered each time upon the external IP address attachment.

 **Event Placeholders:**